naechebango/AI-Storyteller/README.md

 Contact:

-For inquiries about the project or potential employment opportunities, you can reach me through via email: cezey01@gmail.com.
+For inquiries about the project or potential employment opportunities, you can reach me via email: cezey01@gmail.com.

 Thank you for exploring this repository and experiencing the future of procedurally generative storytelling.
 I hope you find it both entertaining and insightful into my coding abilities.